f5devcentral/f5-agility-labs-ddos/docs/class2/module1/lab4.rst

 common vectors.
 Note that auto-thresholding is useful at both the Device and Protected Object levels

-**Note: This demo may place significant stress on the demo environment.
+..
+NOTE:: This demo may place significant stress on the demo environment.
    This may make the DHD UI less responsive.
 This is unavoidable since for auto-thresholding to block, the attack must be damaging enough to cause stress, which will push the CPU on the Virtual Environment very high.
    Remember that this is a virtual environment with minimal resources for lab under high stress and that the Hybrid Defender appliances mitigate these attacks in dedicated hardware.**

 Task 1 – Configure Auto Thresholding
 ------------------------------------